 - make it accessible to many more people

-We need to raise money to build the digital version of the game, promote and maintain it.
+In order for our findings around the Next Generation of Internet technologies to have a broader impact also after this event and the NGI forward project, we need to raise money to build the digital version of the game, promote and maintain it.
 One obvious option is to do a crowdfunding campaign.
 I tried to think about breaking down the process of building the game into smaller “outputs”.
 Each one that is valuable in itself, and could be given away as a perk to each person who contributes to the crowdfunding campaign:

 - Digital game/ app